1.1 In these conditions the following words shall, save where the context otherwise requires, have the following meanings:

 3.7 The Company shall use all reasonable endeavours to comply with any requests for variations made by the Customer pursuant to condition 3.6.
 If the Company gives written notice to the Customer agreeing to perform a variation upon the terms already agreed between the parties, the Contract shall be deemed automatically to have been amended so as to include the variation and thereafter the Company shall perform the Contract upon the basis of such amended terms.

 3.8 Staff of the company are assigned to the Customer on the mutual understanding that neither party will offer employment to, nor employ, the staff of the other who have been involved during the assignment, or dealing with the Customer, within twelve months unless written consent has been obtained from either party.
-If such consent is given either party reserves the right to bill an appropriate fee of 24% of the annual salary on
+If such consent is given either party reserves the right to bill an appropriate fee of 24% of the annual salary of the member of staff.

 4.1 In consideration of the provision of the Services by the Company, the Customer shall pay the Charges as set out in the Contract.